-The problem most people have is that there is a big difference between what they think they know and what they know.
+The problem is that there is a big difference between what you think you know and what you know.

 It is a trap that many people fall into.
 They think they know more than they do.
 In fact, many believe they have special insight into the future and, in turn, the market’s ups and downs.
 No one is prescient it’s one reason why the typical investor often does so much worse than the market.